Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 # Work Towards CAN Bifurcation for CSM-1.2

 Specific work and it&#39;s resultant ticketing Tier 2 and 3 ticketing towards bifurcating the CAN in CSM-1.2 is covered in [this document](////confluence/display/CASMNET/CASMNET+Shasta+v1.5+Planning), which also describes specific customer-sourced requirements.

-<a name="risks"></a>
-## Risks

-1. The Arista Edge routers/switches are available for development and test, but are expensive and in short supply.
-2. Designation of dev and test environments for this effort is critical.
-3. The Slingshot team currently has not identified High Speed CAN (CHN) as a CSM-1.2 deliverable.
-  1. There should be no changes to the Slingshot Fabric Manager or other low-level code changes since the CHN utilizes existing mechanisms.
-  2. There will likely be a need for assistance on the testbed(s) from the slingshot team should the fabric have issues, but _this assistance would be required for jobs to run anyway._
-  3. Adding a secondary IP to the HSN for the CHN may require assistance from the Slingshot team.
-Equivalently, should the customer desire the CHN IP range to be the same IP as internally used for jobs, some guidance from the Slingshot team may be needed.
-  4. Documentation will be needed from the Slingshot team.
-4. The High Speed CAN (CHN) (and it&#39;s external access variant) includes several team that have not been operationally coupled previously:  Management Network, PET, CFS, UAN, UAI, Slingshot, and the maintainers of the Arista Edge Routers.
-Developing new contacts and teamwork will slow initial development.
-5. The number of touchpoints throughout the system for CHN in particular is substantial.
-Image and CFS image changes will need to be bootstrapped pretty quickly in the v1.5 development cycle.

 <a name="bifurcated-can-network-configuration"></a>
 # Bifurcated CAN Network Configuration